How to Deal Poker: Essential Guide to Dealing Cards in Poker

 Often, to begin, each player is dealt a single card.
 Whoever has the highest card (aces being high) has the privilege of being the first dealer of the game.

-This will then rotate in a clockwise direction, from the first player to the left of the dealer, after the first round.
+After the first round, the wheel will rotate clockwise from the first player to the left of the dealer.
 This is usually indicated by a dealer button, which is passed from one dealer to the next.

-In a difference from what you get at the best online poker sites, where secure software shuffles, at in-person casinos the cards are shuffled in front of you.
+In a difference from what you get at the online poker sites, where secure software shuffles, the cards are shuffled in front of you at in-person casinos.

 You will usually see the poker dealer fanning the cards out across the table before a game begins.
 This is a good way of checking that the deck has the full complement of 52 cards in it.